 We offer programs in Rochester, Winona and Red Wing, MN.
 Learn more about our individual programs below and contact our staff to set up an intake appointment.

-Our primary Men's Program meets twice a week for 10 weeks, and has groups in both the mornings and evenings.
+Our primary Men's Program meets twice a week and has groups in both the mornings and evenings.
 Those who need a higher level of care may also participate in the Men's Extended Program.
 The Extended Program is intended for men who are assessed for a higher level of care, but do not meet criteria for residential treatment.
 Men's Extended initially meet two times a week and is later reduced to once a week.
 Men's Extended is designed to address recovery and potential relapse issues.

 The Odyssey Program is an extended outpatient group for men and women who have experienced the impact of long-term criminal thinking and substance use.
 Individuals in this program are re-acclimating to life outside of the jail setting.
 Odyssey helps address new challenges that come with this transition, including establishing social support, finding resources, and using new, healthy coping skills to maintain long-term recovery.